Extension of AGM – Procedures and Consequences

 • And filing it with the ROC.

-Once the filing is done with, the ROC will check the facts and details furnished by the company status through the prescribed form and ensure the validity of the same.
-And on the basis of this, a decision regarding the extension shall be granted by ROC for any period but not more than a period of 3 months.
+Once the filing is done, the ROC will check the facts and details furnished by the company regarding its status through the prescribed form and ensure the validity of the same.
+And on the basis of this, a decision regarding the extension shall be granted by the ROC for any period but not more than a period of 3 months.

 Penalty in case of Default

-Company and every officer of the company, who is in default shall be held liable and would be charged with the fine which may extend to INR 1,00,000 and in case of continuing of the default there shall be a charging of a further fine which may extend to INR 5,000 for every day during which such default is committed by the company and its officers.
+The company and every officer of the company who is in default shall be held liable.
+It would be charged with the fine, which may extend to INR 1,00,000, and if the default continues, a further fine will be charged, which may extend to INR 5,000 for every day during which the company and its officers commit such default.

 Kanakkupillai is your reliable partner for every step of your business journey in India.
 We offer reasonable and expert assistance to ensure legal compliance, covering business registration, tax compliance, accounting and bookkeeping, and intellectual property protection.
 Let us help you navigate the complex legal and regulatory requirements so you can focus on growing your business.
 Contact us today to learn more.